Statement of principles

 “Appropriate facilities are offered for boarding pupils.
 The boarding house is kept suitably warm and the food provided is liked by pupils.”
 (Ofsted)

-Boarding at Abrar Academy gives boys the opportunity to sample all the activities which the school offers both on the sporting front, in cultural areas.
-They also have the opportunity of opting into the Abrar Academy Scout scheme, which is very popular at the Madrasah.
+Boarding at Abrar Academy gives boys the opportunity to sample all the activities which the school offers both on the sporting front and in cultural areas.

 Well-structured homework time give boys added the opportunity for exam success and the increasing responsibilities given to day-boarding boys in the sixth form provide a wealth of experience.

 Boarding pupils are encouraged to take part in regular spiritually enlightening programmes and discourses, often led by their peers.
-We also have good links with the local Masaajids in Preston.
+We also have good links with the local Masaajid in Preston.

 The Boarding Schools’ Association has produced a useful leaflet ‘How to Thrive at Boarding School’